rrigato/architecture/clean_architecture/first_edition.md

   - repo = any external I/O
   - entry = validators to be used across externals, takes ValidRequest objects, returns ResponseSuccess/ResponseFailure objects, calls repo, passes repo results to usecase

+# mapping_code_base_to_architecture_ch21

+- Be aware of the tradeoffs associated with any framework
+- The business logic of your application should be testable independent of your database, network connectivity, cloud provider
+- architecture of an application should be centered on the business usecases, not whether it is a web app, mobile app, running in the cloud